-DCIS means there are malignant cells present (carcinoma or cancer), but these have not yet infiltrated any areas beyond the affected duct (carcinoma in-situ).
+DCIS means there are malignant cells present (carcinoma or cancer), but these have not yet spread to any areas beyond the affected duct (carcinoma in-situ).

-DCIS is a ‘more advanced’ stage of atypical ductal hyperplasia
+Ductal Carcinoma in Situ is a ‘more advanced’ stage of Atypical Ductal Hyperplasia

-DCIS is considered a more serious and escalated version of a condition known as atypical ductal hyperplasia (ADH).
+Medics consider Ductal Carcinoma in Situ a more serious and escalated version of a condition known as atypical ductal hyperplasia (ADH).

 From least risky to most ‘histological risk‘:

-- then Atypical ductal hyperplasia (ADH),
+- Atypical ductal hyperplasia (ADH)

-- then Ductal Carcinoma in situ (
+- Ductal Carcinoma in situ (DCIS)

-Many women with DCIS show no obvious clinical signs
+Many women with DCIS show no Symptoms

 Those tumor cells piling up in the breast ducts, near the microcalcifications, have to look like cancer cells.
 If they are not then the diagnosis will ease back to the lesser case of atypical ductal hyperplasia or ADH.